-Dave LeClair (Twitter) is MakeUseOf's gaming editor, who has a love for console, PC, mobile, handheld, and any electronic device that is capable of playing video games!
-For game review requests, shoot him an email at the address below.
+Dave LeClair (Twitter) is MakeUseOf's gaming editor, who has a love for games on console, PC, mobile, handheld, and any electronic device that is capable of playing video games!
+For game review requests, shoot an email to the address below.

 Feel free to contact at firstname.lastname@example.org